elenasacristan/treebooks/README.md

-IIn this page the user can see how much money has been raised by the charity (since it was set-up) and the user also can see how manytimes books have been rented.
+In this page the user can see how much money has been raised by the charity (since it was set-up) and the user also can see how many times books have been rented.